moilabs/Splunk-SOC-Lab/SOC-SSH-Brute-Force-Detection-Lab/README.md

 - **Protocol:** SSH (Port 22)
 - - **Total Failed Attempts:** 294

-Both sessions generated multiple failed SSH authentication attempts, which were successfully detected and logged in Splunk.
+Both sessions generated high-volume failed authentication attempts, which were successfully detected and logged in Splunk.

 No successful login was observed during the attack simulation.